kylep/kyle.pericak.com/content/posts/gaming/gaming-minecraft-feedthebeast.md

 ## Launch the Server

-I like to console into the server and start a TMUX session, then SSH to it and join that session to keep the server running.
+I like to console into the server and start a Tmux session, then SSH to it and join that session to keep the server running.
 You can also just make a systemd unit if you like.

-From the ftb folder start the server interactively:
+From the `~/ftb` folder start the server interactively:

 ```bash
 bash ~/ftb/ServerStart.sh
 ```